Nokia’s failure became official when the company was acquired by Microsoft, in 2013. At the time, Nokia’s CEO Stephen Elop famously said:

 - Top managers lacked technical competence which influenced how they could assess technological limitations during goal setting; by comparison, the top engineers at Apple were all engineers;

-- Instead of allocating resources to the achievement of long-term goals such as developing a new operating system, Nokia management decided to develop new phone devices for short-term market demands.
+- Instead of allocating resources to the achievement of long-term goals such as developing a new operating system, Nokia’s management decided to develop new phone devices for short-term market demands.

-The experts’ conclusion regarding why Nokia failed to adapt and compete is this:
+The experts’ conclusion regarding Nokia’s biggest mistake preventing it to adapt and compete is this:

 Nokia’s ultimate fall can be put down to internal politics.